 Maryland tops Indiana after Tagovailoa leaves with injury

 After getting hit as he threw a pass, Tagovailoa was carted off the field with an apparent knee injury with just over 14 minutes remaining in the fourth quarter.
-Tagovailoa had been the Terrapins’ main source of offense, throwing for 270 yards with two touchdowns and running for another score.
+Tagovailoa had been the Terrapins’ main source of offense, throwing for 270 yards and two touchdowns while also running for a score.

+After the game, Maryland coach Mike Locksley said Tagovailoa will be getting an MRI when the team returns home to College Park, Maryland.

-On the ensuing Indiana possession, Connor Bazelak completed a short pass to Coby Andison but he was quickly met by Fa’Najae Gotay who forced a fumble that was recovered by Maryland.
-The Terrapins added an insurance touchdown when Edwards ran it in himself from 3 yards out.
+On the ensuing possession for Indiana (3-4, 1-3), Connor Bazelak completed a short pass to Coby Andison but he was quickly met by Fa’Najae Gotay who forced a fumble which was recovered by Maryland.
+The Terrapins were able to add an insurance touchdown when Edwards ran it in himself from 3 yards out.

 Edwards finished with no completions on three attempts but ran the ball five times for 53 yards and a touchdown.